• Skip to Content

 Andrew Goldman is assistant professor of music in music theory at the Indiana University Jacobs School of Music and assistant professor of cognitive science at the IU College of Arts and Sciences.

-A music theorist and cognitive scientist, Goldman earned a Ph.D. from the Centre for Music and Science at the University of Cambridge in 2015.
-He was in the inaugural cohort of Presidential Scholars in Society and Neuroscience at Columbia University and held a postdoctoral position with the Music, Cognition, and the Brain initiative at Western University before joining the faculty at IU.
+He earned a Ph.D. from the Centre for Music and Science at the University of Cambridge in 2015.
+Goldman was in the inaugural cohort of Presidential Scholars in Society and Neuroscience at Columbia University from 2015 to 2018 and held a postdoctoral position with the Music, Cognition, and the Brain Initiative at Western University before joining the faculty at IU in 2020.
+For 2024-25, he was named an IU Presidential Arts and Humanities Program Fellow.

-Goldman’s research considers how scientific methods can be used to learn about musical perception and cognition in principle, and he also designs and conducts behavioral and neuroscientific experiments with musicians.
-His research has primarily focused on improvisation in music and dance, but he has also worked on projects concerning the perception of musical form, embodiment in music, musical syntax, and corpus studies.
+Goldman’s theoretical research considers the intersection between scientific and humanistic scholarship on music, and his experimental research applies behavioral, perceptual, and neuroscientific methods to investigate various topics within the field of music cognition.
+His research has primarily focused on improvisation in music and dance, but he has also worked on projects concerning the perception of musical form, embodiment in music, musical syntax, musical groove, and corpus studies.

 Selected Publications